What is the Non-Cancellation Fee?

 b.
 Avis is unable to feature one vehicle type in such a “voluminous” group as one motor manufacturer and supplier is unable to supply all the cars in such a large quantity.

 c.
-Even if one manufacturer could supply all the cars for Avis’ Group B category, no car rental company would do so, for this would be economically challenging and almost suicidal – a case of having “all your eggs in one basket” which is problematic when one’s supplier is impeded by strike action, service failures, parts supply issues (such as the recent Japanese Tsunami crisis), and so on.
+Even if one manufacturer could supply all the cars for Avis’ Group B category, no car rental company would do so, for this would be economically challenging and almost suicidal – a case of having “all your eggs in one basket” which is problematic when one’s supplier is impeded by strike action, service failures, parts supply issues, and so on.

 d.
 Different cars go through different stages in their lifecycles and pricing formulas (in one month one model may be priced best and a month later a better price on another manufacturer’s product (but similar model) may be better).
 Unless the car rental company avails itself to the best possible pricing of vehicle suppliers, it will not remain competitive nor would its operations be sustainable.